Grasslands National Park: History

 Erosion by glacial meltwater formed many of the park's characteristic features.
 Highlights of the park's geological landscape include the Frenchman River Valley, the Seventy Mile Butte, and the badlands of Rock Creek.

 In 1874, Sir George Mercer Dawson discovered Western Canada's first dinosaur remains in the Killdeer Badlands during the International Boundary Survey.
 Later, in 1877, Sitting Bull took refuge in the area with around 5,000 Sioux after the defeat of General Custer at the Battle of Little Bighorn.

-Grasslands National Park is on the traditional territory of the Blackfoot (Niitsítapi) people of the Canadian and American plains and is Treaty 4 land.
+Grasslands National Park is Treaty 4 land of the Blackfoot (Niitsítapi) people of the Canadian and American plains.
 A 2022 agreement between the Métis Nation - Saskatchewan and Parks Canada provides for the transfer of 24 bison.

 West and East Blocks

 The West Block of the park is located one hour south of Swift Current, and the main visitor reception centre is located in the town of Val Marie.
 Highlights of the West Block include the Frenchman River Valley, a herd of over 300 plains bison as well as prairie dog colonies.
 A 10 mi wide stretch of land on either side of the Frenchman River is an Important Bird Area of Canada called Grasslands National Park (west) (SK 024).
 Frenchman Valley Campground offers visitors serviced camping sites, teepee camping, and a cook shelter.
 Backcountry camping is also available.
 The West Block is located in Census Division No. 4.

 The East Block of the park is located about an hour's drive south of Assiniboia on the south side of the Wood Mountain Hills in Census Division No. 3.
 The interpretive centre is in the McGowan House at the new Rock Creek Campground and the information centre is at the museum in Wood Mountain Regional Park.
 The East Block is more of a wilderness area but has views of the badlands of Rock Creek, the Cretaceous–Paleogene boundary, and prairie skies.
 A one-lane, 11 km parkway traverses the Rock Creek Badlands.
 The East Block contains the Grasslands National Park (east) (SK 023) Important Bird Area.

 In 2006, plains bison from Elk Island National Park in Alberta were reintroduced to Grasslands.
-By 2015 the herd had grown from the original 71 animals to over 300.
+By 2015, the herd had grown from the original 71 animals to over 300.
 The herd is maintained on a 181 km2 section in the park's West Block.
-On 2 October 2009, in a ceremony at Belza House, the park was declared a dark-sky preserve, and a small population of black-footed ferrets was reintroduced into the prairie dog towns after a 70-year absence.
+On 2 October 2009, the Royal Astronomical Society of Canada designated Grasslands National Park a dark-sky preserve, and a small population of black-footed ferrets were reintroduced into the prairie dog towns after a 70-year absence.
 Improved night-lighting practices under the dark-sky agreement ensure that the park remains dark at night, preserving a natural environment for all nocturnal wildlife.